iamnabholz/defold-ldtk-importer/README.md

 ## Setup
 In LDtk you can create a new value that holds the path for your `.tilesource` file in Defold, needed for every tilemap

-- Create a new `string` property called `tileset`, and as a value add the path for your `.tilesource` file from your project tree
+- Create a new `string` property called `tilesource`, and as a value add the path for your `.tilesource` file from your project tree